Osprey Talon 22

 The curved shape and flexible backpanel of the Osprey Talon 22 give it a very nice fit against your back.
 We also appreciate that it’s available in two sizes for both the men’s Talon and women’s Tempest models.
 You can dial in the fit even more by moving the shoulder straps up and down via Velcro attachments near the top, as well as by tightening the load-lifter straps.
 All told, the Talon offers a customizable fit, which is especially impressive given its weight-focused build.

-We tested the men’s version of the 22-liter Talon, but Osprey also makes it in the women’s-specific Tempest 20.
-Besides a 2-liter difference in capacity, smaller available torso sizes, and unique colorways, the Tempest essentially is an identical design.
-In addition, both the Talon and Tempest are made in a wide range of capacities from a 6-liter lumbar pack all the way up to a 44-liter overnight bag.
+We tested the 22-liter version of the Talon, and Osprey offers the series in a wide range of capacities from a 6-liter lumbar pack all the way up to a 44-liter overnight bag.
 The 6-liter design has limited appeal—it’s a little on the large side for running and is much too small to use as your only hiking bag.
-But for day trips and travel, we like the Talon 11 and 22, which have a very similar top-loading design and pocket layout.
-Stepping up to the 33- and 44-liter versions get you a top lid, and the largest-capacity bag also includes a zippered access to the main compartment.
-All five fit into a specific niche in the hiking and backpacking market, but we think the Talon 22 and Tempest 20 have the widest appeal.
+But for day trips and travel, we like the Talon 11, which has a very similar top-loading design and pocket layout.
+Stepping up to the 26, 33, 36, and 44-liter versions get you a top lid, and the largest-capacity bag includes a zippered access to the main compartment.
+Rounding out the collection, Osprey recently released the Talon Pro in 20- and 30-liter variations, which are nearly identical to the standard packs but trim a bit of weight.
+All capacities fit into a specific niche in the hiking and backpacking market, but we think the Talon 22 (and women’s Tempest 20 outlined below) are the most versatile and have the widest appeal.

 What We Like